NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

 It turns out that the restart file is missing e3t and has a wrong variable name for time.
 Perhaps easier to create a new restart from a single timestep...?

+no even with one timestep there is a seg fault problem.

+---

+change initialisation to false for T and S ln_tsd_init   = .false.   !
+Initialisation of ocean T & S with T &S input data (T) or not (F)

 **PENDING**